-When you have a new idea for a programme which you have discussed initially within the College/School, and which has some potential market (an initial sense of which can be gained through existing recruitment data on programmes in other institutions, market share and by contacting the Market Intelligence Team) you should complete a Proof of Concept Form.
+When you have a new idea for a programme which you have discussed initially within the Faculty/School, and which has some potential market (an initial sense of which can be gained through existing recruitment data on programmes in other institutions, market share and by contacting the Market Intelligence Team) you should complete a Proof of Concept Form.
 The form is short, but does require you to think carefully about the fit and potential for your programme, along with the potential costs, benefits and value.
-Effectively, this part of the process is developing an initial pitch and business case, so that the College/School and University can assess the concept’s strategic and financial potential, and decide whether the investment of time, effort and money will represent a good return on investment for the University.
+Effectively, this part of the process is developing an initial pitch and business case, so that the Faculty/School and University can assess the concept’s strategic and financial potential, and decide whether the investment of time, effort and money will represent a good return on investment for the University.

 Who Reviews Proof of Concept Forms?

-The College/School Learning and Teaching or Research Committee will initially review Proofs of Concept, before submission to the Programme Management Board for a University decision as to whether the concept should proceed to further development.
+The Faculty/School Learning and Teaching or Research Committee will initially review Proofs of Concept, before submission to the Programme Management Board for a University decision as to whether the concept should proceed to further development.

 What does the Programme Management Board Look for in New Concepts?

 When evaluating a new concept, the Programme Management Board will look at the potential strategic and financial value and alignment, potential risks and overall benefits using an initial scoring system.
 Concepts which score well will normally aligned to the University’s portfolio development strategy and will deliver a significant return on investment.
 However, the Board will also look for potential future opportunities which may follow from smaller developments of concepts.

 Why is there a Proof of Concept Phase – isn’t this just Adding More Stages to the Process?